viraj-kabbur/user_manuals/school-admin/class-with-assignment-+-lesson-plan.md

 **Lesson Plan is an additional feature which works on top of the classes.**&#x20;

 A lesson plan is a detailed outline or guide designed by educators to structure and organize a teaching session or class period.
 It typically includes objectives, instructional materials, activities, assessments, and timelines, aiming to facilitate effective teaching and learning.
-Lesson plans serve as roadmaps for teachers, helping them to deliver content in a structured and coherent manner while catering to the needs and abilities of their students.
+Lesson plans serve as roadmaps for Teachers/Professors, helping them to deliver content in a structured and coherent manner while catering to the needs and abilities of their students.

 #### Features -